isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    }

-This example shows a configuration using an automatically generated ``VENDOR_CLASS\_`` class.
-The administrator of the network has decided that addresses in the range 2001:db8:1::1 to 2001:db8:1::ffff are to be managed by the Dhcp6 server and that only clients belonging to the eRouter1.0 client class are allowed to use that pool.
+This example shows a configuration using an automatically generated ``VENDOR_CLASS_`` class.
+The administrator of the network has decided that addresses in the range 2001:db8:1::1 to 2001:db8:1::ffff are to be managed by the DHCP6 server and that only clients belonging to the eRouter1.0 client class are allowed to use that pool.

 ::